-How to Join the AI for Good movement
+How to Join the Data for Good movement

 During the last three months of building our AI for Good initiative at Appsilon, we have learned and observed a lot about what appears to be a nascent, global movement.
 In this blog post I would like to share with you the insights we gathered including the opportunities, challenges and practical actions you can take to help the international community tap the potential of data science, machine learning and artificial intelligence in the fight for our planet.